MetCC: Staff structure

 Central Communications Command is unique within the Metropolitan Police in its staff structure.
-It is both the largest Operational Command Unit in the MPS (and the United Kingdom) and the only one where many of its operational roles are staffed by civilian staff.
-Consequently, it has a different structure to all other branches of the MPS.
-MetCC retains sufficient police officers to maintain the 999 answering and Dispatch service should civilian staff strike, in posts identified as requiring a police officer in legislation, and in senior and intermediate positions where command is exercised.
+It is both the largest Operational Command Unit in the MPS (and the United Kingdom) and is primarily staffed by highly trained police staff, instead of police officers.
+It’s also the most diverse command in the Met.
+MetCC retains some police officers working alongside Communications Officers and Supervisors and in roles identified as requiring a police officer in legislation.